kalberry/Budget-API/backend/README.md

 - `404 Not Found` if the bill does not exist
 - `401 Unauthorized` if the user is not authorized for this request
+- `400 Bad Request` if information is missing from the request
 - `200 OK` on success

 ``` json